• Patients Who May Benefit From Physician Anesthesiology Services

 You will have the choice of:

-1. Inhalational induction – gently fall asleep using a mask (1-2 breaths of a smelly gas)
+1. Inhalational induction (default, most popular option) – gently fall asleep using a mask (1-2 breaths of an anesthetic gas)

 2. Intravenous induction – medications given through an IV for a smooth, quick onset (tiny poke for IV placement)